Code Optimization for Framer Website Performance

 3. Look for spikes in CPU usage or excessive script execution times.

-4. Optimise functions causing unnecessary reflows or excessive processing.
+4. Optimize functions causing unnecessary reflows or excessive processing.

 This testimonial from GameU reflects how Goodspeed excels at quickly diagnosing performance issues: “It was great to see how fast they were able to ramp up our project and understand what we were trying to build.”